leondz/hatespeechdata/README.md

 ## Hate Speech Datasets

-This page catalogues corpora annotated for hate speech, online abuse, and offensive language.
+This page catalogues datasets annotated for hate speech, online abuse, and offensive language.
 They may be useful for e.g. training a natural language processing system to detect this language.

 Data included on the list should be accessible via either the author or direct download, in most cases, though some other significant work may be listed.